-INRH officers conducted sampling according to the collecting points listed in table $n^{\circ}1$.
-The samples were shipped refrigerated to the laboratories of marine microbiology of SSMM / INRH at Oualidia and were analyzed within 24h of harvesting.
+INRH officers conducted sampling according to the collecting points listed in Table n°1.
+The samples were shipped refrigerated to the laboratory and were analyzed within 24 hours of harvesting.
 Depending on the size of the C. gigas or R. decussatus, 15 to 30 bivalves of each sample were randomly selected for microbiological analysis.
 Samples were processed for microbiological detection, enumeration, and graduated dilutions according to the ISO 6887-3 method (NM ISO 6887-3, 2017).